docsforadobe/docsforadobe.dev/docs/contributing/common-components/updating-common-components.md

-# Updating common components
+# Updating Common Components

 All of these guides share common components.
 These are things like css tweaks, page layout templates, announcement banners, and more.

-!!! warning
+!!! note
     These common components live within the `./docs/_global/` folder of each guide's repo.

     Files here **should not be modified** without running the provided script!